- Modules Information

 - Be an SoC student;

-- Have passed 60 MCs of coursework;
+- Have at least 60 MCs at the point of applying;

 - Attain a minimum CAP of 3.8.

-- CP3208 and CP3209 must be completed before (and not concurrently with) CP4101 BComp Dissertation (FYP).
-Therefore, a student should plan to finish the CP3208-CP3209 sequence before starting CP4101.
+- CP3209 must be completed before (and not concurrently with) CP4101 BComp Dissertation (FYP).
+Therefore, a student should plan to finish the CP3209 before starting CP4101.

 - During the vacation, students are expected to conduct full-time research.
 During the semester, the students are expected to spend a few hours per week on their project.

-A mass email will be sent out to all students to inform them that application is open, and a briefing to interested students will be conducted.
-Eligible students can get the application form from the Office of Undergraduate Studies (COM1 #02-19), or download it from the UROP forms section of this site.
+A mass email will be sent out to all students to inform them that application is open, and a briefing to interested students will be conducted usually in Week 7.
+Eligible students can apply for the UROP via the online application form here.

 Past briefing materials that summarize the UROP requirements for the specific incoming cohort are available for reference on the Forms section of this UROP website.